 Understanding Massage Assault

-Massages are meant to be a soothing relaxation technique to relieve tension or stress — but what happens when they become something else?
-Something dark and uninvited?
+Massages are meant to be a soothing relaxation technique to relieve tension or stress — but what happens when they become a dark and uninvited experience?
 A session can turn into what is known as “massage assault” or “massage sexual assault.”

 If you’ve trusted in a professional massage therapist, masseuse, or spa, only to have that trust completely violated, it’s important to know that it is not your fault.
 While it is easy and far too common for sexual assault survivors to look inward and shoulder the blame, you are not responsible for what has happened to you.